noise-lab/security-course/docs/agenda.md

 * Debate: Copyright
 * Software Copyright and Fair Use
    * Fair Use Principles
-     * Purpose and Character of the Use
+     * Purpose and Character of the Use (Is the use "transformative"?)
-     * Nature of the Copyrighted Work
+     * Nature of the Copyrighted Work (Factual vs. Creative)
-     * Amount and Substantiality of the Portion Used
+     * Amount and Substantiality of the Portion Used (How much was used?)
-     * Effect of the Use on the Market
+     * Effect of the Use on the Market (Does it compete with the original?)
-   * Reverse Engineering for Interoperability
+   * Reverse Engineering for Interoperability (Sega v.
+Accolade, Google v.
+Oracle)
    * Possible Midterm Topic: Given a scenario, analyze whether a particular use of copyrighted material is likely to be considered fair use.
 Consider recent software copyright cases (Google v.
 Oracle, Splunk v.
 Cribl, etc.)